CSPB-3308-Team-6-Project/project-repo/Documentation/Team-Collab/App-Info/prisma-set-up.md

 ## Setup

 - Go into your project, if you haven't set it up, go to ./running-app-with-jupyter.md and do that first
-- Create a .env
+- Create an .env
   - You will have both a .env and a .env.local
-- Add both of these:
+- Add both of these to the .env:

 ```
 DATABASE_URL="postgresql://postgres.upykzizdesiqqhvoircc:[password]@aws-0-us-west-2.pooler.supabase.com:6543/postgres?pgbouncer=true"